-If you’re moving to the Netherlands, what’s the best way to send your furniture, belongings or car?
-This guide explains air freight, shipping and international moving companies in the Netherlands.
+If you’re moving to the Netherlands, what’s the best way to send your furniture, belongings, or car?
+This guide explains the relocation options, including air freight, shipping, and international moving companies in the Netherlands.

 Whether you’re moving from another European country or farther afield, there are many relocation options to move to the Netherlands an ensure your belongings arrive safely.
 There are, however, many factors to consider such as how to keep your relocation costs down, avoid damage and breakages and receive your belongings on time.
 But with good commercial ports, road links and numerous airports, getting your belongings to the Netherlands doesn’t have to be a painful process.

 Which international moving option is best for the items you need to relocate to the Netherlands?
 We have put together tips for moving to the Netherlands or leaving the country.
 Requirements can differ per destination but this list provides a general idea of what you should arrange before the removal process and for moving abroad.

 This guide explains the pros, cons, timeframes for delivery and relative prices so you can choose the best international removal option for you:

 - International removals

 - How to choose an international moving company

 - Customs and importing a car into the Netherlands